allegory-software/allegory-sdk/README.md

 to but just don't have the time and could use a head start of about 2-5 years depending on experience.
 You will have to read the code while you're using it and gradually start to _own it_ so that in time you gain the ability and the freedom to work on it like you wrote it yourself.
+The code is simplified and organized to facilitate that (there are no dark corners).

 This is a very different proposition than the black-box approach of most frameworks that don't encourage looking under the hood.
-Our approach comes from the observation that in order to keep things simple, you have to solve your problems at the right level of abstraction, and you can only do that if you own the entire stack.
-We'd own the OS if we could, we'd definitely own the browser, it's only a matter of scope and user expectations that we don't.
+Our approach comes from the observation that in order to keep things simple, you have to solve problems at the right level of abstraction, and you can only do that if you own as much of the stack as you possibly can.
+We'd own the OS if we could, we'd definitely own the browser.
+Another way of saying this is that accidental complexity builds up at the boundary between the software that you control and the software that you don't control.
+When you can't fix a bad or incomplete API that you nevertheless have to build on, all you get is hacks and bugs.
+As a middleware, the Allegory SDK is in the worst position in this regard, it can never cover everything for everybody, so you'll have to tailor it to suit your needs.
+Treating it as a black box will only bring you sadness.

+We understand that this approach might seem alien to some, that it comes with a learning curve, that it's probably not suited for beginners or people who just want to get something done quickly and move on, but as someone who blocked me on Twitter once said: "In the beginning all you want is results.
+In the end, all you want is control."

-So even though this is more-less a web-framework-with-a-server type of deal, if you think you're too far away from making your own full stack from scratch, server and all, or you prefer the black-box approach, then this is probably not for you.
+So even though this is more-less a web-framework-with-a-server type of deal, if you think you're too far away from making your own full stack from scratch, server and all, or you prefer the black-box approach, then you will probably not be happy using this.

-If, on the other hand, you're one of the increasingly rare types who thinks that procedural > functional > OOP, library > framework, SQL > ORM, JavaScript > TyoeScript, relational > nosql, less LOC > more LOC, and you get a rash whenever you hear the words "build system", "package manager", "folder structure", "microservice", "container" or "dependency injection", then you might actually like this.
+If, on the other hand, you're one who thinks that procedural > functional > OOP, library > framework, SQL > ORM, JavaScript > TyoeScript, relational > nosql, less LOC > more LOC, and you get a rash whenever you hear the words "build system", "package manager", "folder structure", "microservice", "container" or "dependency injection", then you might actually like this.

 # Status